-Korea precedes many other Asian states in becoming a signatory to the New York Convention, adopted to give effect to private agreement to arbitrate, in addition to recognising and enforcing arbitral awards made in other contracting states.
+Korea precedes many other Asian states in becoming a signatory to the New York Convention, adopted to give private agreements to arbitrate, in addition to recognising and enforcing arbitral awards made in other contracting states.

 Adoption of the UNCITRAL Model Law:

 Korea becomes the first country in Asia to adopt the 1985 UNCITRAL Model Law of Arbitration.
 The UNCITRAL Model Law puts forward legislative provisions to harmonise national laws worldwide.

 Most notably, this includes limitation upon the extent to which a court can intervene in arbitral proceedings or set aside an arbitral agreement or arbitral award.

 Incorporation of the 2006 UNCITRAL revisions:

 Korea revises the Arbitration Act to implement international best practice standards, incorporated under the 2006 revision of the UNCITRAL Model Law.

 The KCAB launches its new International Rules and a new Code of Ethics for its arbitrators.
 Available in 7 different languages, the new International Rules most notably provide for emergency and interim measures, expedited arbitral proceedings, and joinder of additional Parties.